The High Chair Buyer's Guide

 The award-winning Flair high chair is a single piece of molded plastic that sits atop a pedestal (instead of legs).

-In addition to the unique design, it has a couple of kooky features: a pneumatic lift to adjust the height (kinda like a barber's chair), a bunch of tiny, hidden casters that allow it move around (George Jetson would approve).
+In addition to the unique design, it has a couple of kooky features: a pneumatic lift to adjust the height (kinda like a barber's chair), a bunch of tiny, hidden casters that allow it to move around (George Jetson would approve).
 And with no cracks or crevices anywhere, it's super easy to clean.
+This is a beloved, modern high chair.

 See it in action here.